Blueberry Glazed Loaf with Lemon Ricotta Cream

 Gently fold in the berries.

-Fill with the remaining batter.
-Spread jam on the top and swirl again.
 Bake for 50 to 60 minutes, checking until a toothpick inserted in the middle of the loaf turns out clean.
 Remove from pan and let cool on rack.
 Do not overbake.

 To Make Ricotta Cream

 Place ricotta and sugar in food processor fitted with the blade.
 Whiz for 2 minutes, stopping to scrap the sides.